 13 Dec Stand out from the crowd to land your next OHS job

 Is your new year’s resolution to find a new job?
 If you’ve been in the same role for a while, it’s a good idea to spring clean your CV and brush up your interview skills before you apply for jobs.
-HOK’s Talent Coordinator, Rachael Pittorino, has some great advice for candidates.
+Here is some of our best advice.

 Stand out from the crowd